Arts Service Organizations and Unions Resources

 “Union members and their family members (spouses, domestic partners, children, grandchildren, siblings, nieces, nephews and dependents) can now earn their bachelor’s degree for no cost!”
 Degree completion programs in Teacher Education, Business Administration and Criminal Justice are currently offered.
 Students who have earned an Associate Degree or at least 60 credits in the field of study will be eligible.
 Those who want to continue in the 2020-21 academic school year could be eligible for a Free College last-dollar scholarship, which allows students to complete their degree with no out-of-pocket cost for tuition, fees, or e-books.

-The Actors Fund (US)
+The Entertainment Community Fund (US)

 For working professionals who are interested in additional career opportunities, Career Centre counsellors, employment specialists and teaching staff help: